 The less is more hear what your body is telling you

-The key, it seems, to staying healthy is to do everything in moderation, which is best viewed as something relative to one’s own fitness level and goals.
+The key, it seems, to stay healthy is to do everything in moderation, which is best viewed as something relative to one’s own fitness level and goals.
 Don’t expect to exercise an hour every day simply because your very fit friend does.
 The body needs time to adjust, adapt and, yes, even recuperate.

-Exercising to the point of overtraining is simply taking one step forward, two steps back – not good in long run pain and fat will come with over training .
+Exercising to the point of overtraining is simply taking one step forward, two steps back – not good in long run pain and fat will come with overtraining .